 The positives are numerous once you have built your business.
 First, you should have some of the flexibility that you seek.
 There are tax benefits to owning a business, and you can work from almost anywhere, so you shouldn’t have to start over with every move.
 This is especially true if you utilize social media and online sales options.

-If you love crafting or are a creative person this might be your thing.
-Having time to craft that earns you money can’t be a bad thing right?
-The sales may not always be steady so this might only be an option for those looking for something that provides some spending money.
+If you love crafting or are a creative person, Etsy might be your thing.
+Having time to craft that earns you money can’t be a bad thing.
+However, the sales may not always be steady, so this might only be an option for those looking for something that provides some spending money.
 On the positive side, you can take this business with you anywhere and work the hours you prefer.

 The job that I added to my resume in September of 2016 is the one I always suggest first.
-My role as a virtual assistant is unique, even for the VA world, but my company paired me with someone who would utilize my experiences and strengths in our partnership.
-For example, one aspect of my job is to write blog posts.
+My role as a virtual assistant was unique, even for the VA world, but my company paired me with someone who would utilize my experiences and strengths in our partnership.
+For example, one aspect of my job was to write blog posts.

-Although many people work independently as VA’s, I chose to go with a company because of the additional benefits provided.
+Although many people work independently as VA’s, I chose to go with a company because of the additional benefits.
 Ongoing training, salary collection, and client placement allow me to focus on being the best VA without any other concerns.